Jicxer/ULA102/README.md

 ### Input.txt
-The grading script automatically redirects input.txt, as the input for each Python file in the assigned_students directory.
+The grading script automatically redirects input.txt, as the input for each Python/CPP file in the assigned_students directory.
 The file provides default input to all Python files that require it.
+Depending on their formatting, students will typically as inputs for avg wind speed, blade radius, and efficiency.
+Since the rubric requires "correct" outputs, these will vary depending on the student order of inputs.

 ### Grading.txt
 The list of student IDs for the submissions we're assigned for grading.
 The bash script filters the submissions to only those we're assigned to.